SC446 - Hands-on: Characterization of Coherent Opto-electronic Subsystems

 Many key properties can only be extracted from measured data by extensive signal processing.
 Therefore, measurement methods and accompanying Matlab /Octave or Python scripts will be demonstrated.
 The respective algorithms and sample code will be provided.

 Please note that due to cost and logistical reasons only one measurement setup can be provided.
 The course concentrates on the physical properties of the components, DSP related topics are not covered.

 Specified component parameters are usually the way to ensure the required performance of a subsystem.
 The interdependence of component parameters and system performance can be evaluated by numerical models.
 Therefore, we recommend to the interested audience SC 395 as a supplement.

 Short Course Benefits:

 The course enables the participants to understand the properties of key optical components for coherent communication systems.
 The participants will be able to measure those properties and to evaluate the results in the right context.
 They will gain a better understanding of component specifications and can specify components themselves.

 This course targets researchers and system designers who want to get a better insight into the depths of component properties and to understand the properties’ interdependencies.

 Harald Rohde worked on simulation of photonic transmission systems since he joined Siemens in 2001 after receiving his PhD in physics.
 He followed the various mergers and company splits through Siemens Networks, Nokia Siemens Networks, Coriant and, since 2016, Elenion Technologies.
 He was working on coherent access systems and moved from this to coherent long-haul systems.
-He started to develop and implement his own tools after years of frustration of using commercial simulation tools, which are insufficient for the special needs of the development of a coherent optical access system.
-He is working on the design and characterization of components for coherent communication systems.
+He started to develop and implement his own tools to focus on the special needs of the development of a coherent optical access system.
+Now he is working on the design and characterization of components for coherent communication systems.
 He has more than 70 publications and holds more than 50 patents.
 He is senior member of IEEE.